MatrixAI/Polykey-Docs/Vaults.md

 ## Secrets

 Vaults maintain their own encrypted file system (EFS) along with a virtual file system (VFS) to store secrets within their respective vault directories contained within the [`polykey` directory](./Home.md#polykey-directory).
+The EFS (https://gitlab.com/MatrixAI/Engineering/Polykey/js-encryptedfs) uses AES-256-GCM to encrypt data.
+In polykey, the respective vault keys are passed into the EFS for encryption and decryption.
+The cryptographic operations are performed in the VFS to maintain security.

+**Current Implementation**

 Currently, vault Keys are encrypted and stored on disk using an encrypted file system (EFS).
 This EFS uses AES-CBC and a mnemonic to encrypt the keys.
 The mnemonic itself is encrypted the the Root Private Key and stored on disk.
 This allows this data to be stored and loaded when stopping and starting Polykey.
 A secret inside a vault is also protected with EFS, using AES-CBC encryption with the Root Private Key.